 \subsection{Multi-sensory Task Performance}

 We first evaluate \name{} performance on manipulation tasks compared with the baselines.
 Then we evaluate the performance over different foundational robotic models.
-Finally, we explore the impact of finetuning data amount on the final performance.
+Finally, we explore the impact of finetuning data amount on final performance.

-\heading{Overall Performance.} We evaluate \name{} after training on 100 expert demonstration episodes of thermal and acoustic modality tasks and 200 episodes of mmWave modality task individually. mmWave task requires more training data because opening a box is more difficult to learn compared to typical pick-and-place type of actions\todoEdit{, which seldom appears in current VLA model pretraining dataset}.
+\heading{Overall Performance.} We evaluate \name{} after training on 100 expert demonstration episodes of thermal and acoustic modality tasks and 200 episodes of mmWave modality task individually.
+The mmWave task requires more training data because opening a box is more difficult to learn compared to typical pick-and-place type of actions, which seldom appears in VLA model pretraining datasets.
 For each demonstration, we randomize objects' positions on a table within the robot's workspace.
-As SmolVLA pretraining dataset does not include any non-RGB sensor, we consider the number of episodes are reasonable and shows high learning efficiency of our approach. \tabref{tab:main-result} shows success rates and task scores across tasks. \name{} finishes the tasks requiring extra sensors successfully at a high rate of 84\% on average. \name\ consistently outperforms all baseline configurations across the three tasks, demonstrating the effectiveness of our unified multi-sensory perception approach.
-On average, we outperforms VLA-RGB model and VLA-RAW model by \todoEdit{59\%} and \todoEdit{28\% in success rate}, respectively. \todoEdit{\name{} also improves the task score by 0.45 and 0.17, respectively.} This shows sensor-modalities effectively provided new capabilities for the VLA model and our sensor-masked image representation significantly boosts performance.
+As the SmolVLA pretraining dataset does not include any non-RGB sensor, we consider the number of episodes reasonable and showing high learning efficiency of our approach. \tabref{tab:main-result} shows success rates and task scores across tasks. \name{} finishes the tasks requiring extra sensors successfully at a high rate of 84\% on average. \name\ consistently outperforms all baseline configurations across the three tasks, demonstrating the effectiveness of our unified multi-sensory perception approach.
+On average, \name{} outperforms VLA-RGB model and VLA-RAW model by {59\%} and {28\% in success rate} respectively. {\name{} also improves the task score by 0.45 and 0.17, respectively.} This shows that sensor-modalities effectively provide new capabilities for the VLA model and our sensor-masked image representation significantly boosts performance.

-\heading{Comparing base models.} \todoEdit{We apply our approach to Pi0~\cite{black2024pi0} and compare the performance across 3 tasks. \tabref{tab:model-comparision} shows that both models work, while smolVLA provides better performance.
-This is likely due to smolVLA is pre-trained with lerobot robot arm dataset.
-Overall, this shows \name{}'s potential for combining with various current VLA models to provide extra new sensor-modality capabilities without starting from scratch.}
+\heading{Comparing base models.} \majorEdit{To evaluate the applicability of our approach on different base VLA models, we apply it} to Pi0~\cite{black2024pi0} and compare the performance across 3 tasks. \tabref{tab:model-comparision} shows that both models work, while SmolVLA provides better performance.
+This is likely due to SmolVLA is pre-trained with lerobot robot arm dataset\majorEdit{~\cite{shukor2025smolvla}}.
+Overall, this shows \name{}'s potential for combining with various RGB-only VLA models to provide extra new sensor-modality capabilities without starting from scratch.